 Where did we learn these expectations?

 Society tells us to have it all, do it all, keep it up, and be happy, happy, happy.

-I use positive psychology, the latest neuroscience and well-honed coaching techniques to help you get where you want to be.
+I use positive psychology, the latest science and well-honed coaching techniques to help you get where you want to be.